-This form correspond to eq.(7) but with some simplification as the narrow region of momentum transfer requires minimum fitting parameters.
 As a result, two additional parameters appear in the fitting procedure.
-We reduce the real part of the additional term as the increase in the number of the fitting parameters leads to large uncertainty in the results.
+We reduce the real part of the additional term as the increasing the number of the fitting parameters leads to large uncertainty in the results.
 It should be noted that if we add two additional parameters in the main Born amplitude as additional slopes - $B_1 \sqrt{(-t)}$ and $B_2 t^2$, this will not practically change the picture.
 The same result was obtained by the TOTEM Collaboration, too.

 The results of our new fitting are presented in Table 2.
-The χ^2 decreases is essential, especial for the completely examined t region.
+The χ^2 decreases essentially, especially for the complitely examined t region.
 The constant of the additional term is determined sufficiently well.
 The slope of the additional term is large and also is determined with small errors.